Isaac Sears: Committee of Sixty

 On May 16, 1774, a meeting at the Fraunces Tavern was called of the various factions.
 The Committee of Fifty was elected with Isaac Low as its chairman.
 James DeLancey's faction was in the majority, with Sears and his Sons of Liberty in the minority.

 In 1774, he was a leading member of New York City's Committee of Sixty.
 In a letter to the Boston Committee of Correspondence he proposed a meeting of delegates from the principal towns.
 This proposal was initially disavowed by the Committee of Sixty, but later was ratified in a proposal for the meeting of the First Continental Congress.

-American Revolution
+American Revolutionary War

 On April 15, 1775, he was arrested for his anti-British activities, but was rescued at the prison door by his supporters and paraded through the streets as a hero.
-When news of the Battle of Lexington arrived he and his followers seized the arsenal at the Custom House.
+When news of the Battle of Lexington arrived, he and his followers seized the arsenal at the Custom House on April 23, 1775.
 He was the de facto commander of New York City until Washington's Army arrived in June, 1776.